mighty-gerbils/gerbil-persist/README.md

 all user processes are reset to the state they were at as of the latest committed transaction.

-If somehow, the application calls for concurrent access to some resources and rollback of whichever user process tries to access it second, then the user application must implement its own system of transactions, conflict-detection and rollback, on top of what the system provides.
+If somehow, the application calls for concurrent access to some resources, speculative evaluation under uncertain conflict detection and resolution, and rollback of whichever user process loses a dynamically detected conflict, then the user application must implement its own system of transactions, speculation, conflict detection and resolution, rollback, etc., on top of what the system provides.

 ### Encryption Model